OKI300MER/effective_terrorism_exploration/README.md

     such as attack type and success, region and attack frequency, or target type and casualty count.

-    - Bobming and Armed Assults seem to be the most used and successful types of Terroris Attack
+    - Bombing and Armed Assaults seem to be the most used and successful types of Terrorist Attack
     - The Middle East & North Africa and South Asia are the deadliest and most attacked regions
-    - Between 1995 - 2000 Global Terrorisim was down considerably
+    - Between 1995 - 2000 Global Terrorism was down considerably
     - 2005 - 2015 was the highest peak in Terrorist Attacks
     - Iraq and Afghanistan had the highest attack count from 2015 - 2020
     -